Mushoku Tensei: Reception

-Web and light novel

-The light novel has received praise from several publications.
+The light novel has received universal acclaim from several publications for its writing.
 Kono Light Novel ga Sugoi!, an annual light novel guidebook, ranked Mushoku Tensei as the fourth most popular manga in its 2017 edition.
 According to Syosetu's rankings, the web novel consistently appeared as the website's most popular work.
-The light novels has also appeared on Oricon's charts and ranked in T-site's novel popularity polls.
+The light novels have also appeared on Oricon's charts and ranked in T-site's novel popularity polls.

-By August 2021, the light novel series had reached 8.5 million copies in circulation, increasing to over 13 million copies by June 2023 and then to 14.8 million by February 2024.
+By August 2021, the light novel series had reached 8.5 million copies in circulation, increasing to over 13 million copies by June 2023, and to over 18 million by April 2026.

 The main character of the series, Rudeus, has been criticized for being overtly perverted.
 Anime News Network found Rudeus difficult to sympathize with due to his immaturity.
 In addition, the novel has been criticized for its sexualization of underage characters.

-Real Sound expressed concern about how the narrative portrays Rudeus's previous life, noting its heavy focus on reclusive former students and their issues as well as comparing it to the popular light novel series Re:Zero − Starting Life in Another World.
-Nevertheless, Rudeus’s commitment to overcoming his flaws in his new life helped to make him a more sympathetic main character.
+Real Sound expressed concern about how the narrative portrays Rudeus's previous life, noting its heavy focus on reclusive former students and their issues as well as comparing it to the popular light novel series Re:Zero.
+Nevertheless, Rudeus's commitment to overcoming his flaws in his new life helped to make him a more sympathetic main character.
 Real Sound writer Niji Kusano stated that the key to Mushoku Tensei's success was Rudeus's achievements in his new life, despite this being a common isekai trope.

-Tappei Nagatsuki, author of Re:Zero − Starting Life in Another World, commented that one of the strongest aspects of Mushoku Tensei is its handling of Rudeus, noting that he suffers similarly to the main character from the visual novel Clannad.
+Tappei Nagatsuki, author of Re:Zero, commented that one of the strongest aspects of Mushoku Tensei is its handling of Rudeus, noting that he suffers similarly to the main character from the visual novel Clannad.

-[indo Manihar Pasaribu from the Institutional Repository of the University of North Sumatra observes that Rudeus, who was once portrayed as cowardly, weak and insecure, develops into a hard-working, strong, and fearless character who becomes more confident and compassionate.